-The total expenses paid to or on behalf of the Governors during the year was £0; 0 governors (2021: £0; 0 governors).
+The total expenses paid to or on behalf of the Governors during the year was £111; 1 governor (2022: £0; 0 governors).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor meetings and charity events in their official capacity.

-No Governor has received any remuneration or waived payments from the College during the year (2021: None).
+No Governor has received any remuneration or waived payments from the College during the year (2022: None).

-The College invoiced The Lancashire Colleges Limited £0 (2021 - £0) as at 31st July 2021 £ Nil was outstanding (2021 - £Nil).
-Payments of £5,000 were made to The Lancashire Colleges Limited (2021 - £5,000).
-Alison Robinson, Principal & Chief Executive is a director.
+The College invoiced The Lancashire Colleges Limited £0 (2022 - £0) as at 31st July 2023 £ Nil was outstanding (2022 - £Nil).
+Payments of £5,000 were made to The Lancashire Colleges Limited (2022- £5,000).
+Alison Robinson, Principal & Chief Executive was a director until 25 July 2023.
+Philip Wesley Johnson represented the College on the Board of Directors following his appointment as Principal & Chief Executive on 1 September 2023.